NeoktaLabs/ppopgi-project/docs/04-frontend.md

 The frontend should:
 - communicate this constraint in the ticket selection UI
-- validate locally before submitting the transaction
+- validate locally before submission
-- show a clear error message if the rule is violated
+- show a clear, human-readable error if the rule is violated

 ---

 ### Finalization requires a native payment

-Calling `finalize()` is **payable** because it must pay the Entropy fee.
+Finalization requires a small native payment because it must pay the randomness provider.

 The frontend should:
-- explain why finalization requires a small native payment
+- explain why finalization has a cost
 - show the estimated fee when possible
 - clarify that:
-  - overpayment is refunded automatically (when possible)
+  - overpayment is refunded automatically when possible
-  - if a refund fails (e.g. the caller cannot receive native token), it becomes withdrawable via `withdrawNative()`
+  - if a refund fails (e.g. the caller cannot receive native token), it becomes withdrawable later

-**Additional note (native surplus)**
-Raffle contracts may also hold native token that is not explicitly owed to a user (e.g. accidental transfers).
-This native surplus is not part of user claimables and may be swept by governance while preserving user withdrawals.

 **Clarification**
-Calling `finalize()` does not immediately select a winner.
+Calling finalize does **not** immediately select a winner.
 It requests randomness and moves the raffle into a drawing state.
-Winner selection and fund allocation occur later via the entropy callback.
+Winner selection and fund allocation occur later.

 ---

+## Indexer: performance helper, not authority

+An indexer is used to:
+- list raffles quickly
+- enable filtering and sorting
+- browse historical raffles efficiently

+The indexer:
+- is never required for correctness
+- never enables or blocks actions
+- is never trusted for user balances or permissions

+### Frontend guarantees with indexer usage

+- Lists and history are **indexer-first**
+- Raffle details **verify on-chain state**
+- User-specific data is **always read on-chain**
+- If indexer data disagrees with on-chain state, **on-chain state wins**

+---

+### Automatic fallback (indexer failure)

+The frontend must remain operational if the indexer:
+- is unreachable
+- returns errors
+- appears stale or inconsistent

+In this case, the frontend must:
+- automatically fall back to direct on-chain reads
+- reduce features safely (e.g. simpler lists, slower loading)
+- continue to allow all core actions:
+  - viewing raffles
+  - buying tickets
+  - finalizing
+  - claiming funds

+Fallback must be:
+- automatic
+- non-alarmist
+- transparent but calm

+The indexer is a **speed optimization**, not a dependency.

+---

-## Bot is convenience, not trust
+## Finalizer bot: convenience, not trust

 A background finalizer bot exists to:
-- monitor expired raffles
+- monitor expired or sold-out raffles
-- call `finalize()` automatically when possible
+- call finalize automatically when eligible

 However:
 - **anyone can finalize a raffle**
 - the bot has no special permissions
+- the bot cannot select winners or move funds
 - if the bot is offline, raffles still settle normally

+### Frontend requirement

+The frontend must:
-The frontend must always allow **manual finalization**.
+- always allow **manual finalization**
+- never imply the bot is required
+- never attribute authority or control to the bot

+Automation must feel **boring and optional**, not powerful.

 ---

-## Sharing & promotion (user-initiated)
+## Sharing & promotion (user-initiated only)

-The frontend may provide **explicit, user-initiated sharing tools** to help users share raffles with others and promote discovery of the platform.
+The frontend may provide **explicit, user-initiated sharing tools**.

 Sharing features may include:
-- a copyable raffle link
+- copyable raffle links
-- native OS share sheets (when available)
+- native share dialogs
-- optional integrations with social platforms
+- optional platform integrations

 ### Guarantees

-- Sharing is **always optional** and **never automatic**
+- Sharing is always optional
-- The frontend never posts on behalf of a user
+- Nothing is posted automatically
 - No wallet action is triggered by sharing
-- No endorsement, outcome, or winning probability is implied
+- No endorsement, outcome, or probability is implied

 ### Content constraints

 Shared content must:
 - reflect **on-chain facts only**
-- include neutral information (e.g. raffle title, deadline, ticket price)
+- include neutral information (title, deadline, ticket price)
-- avoid promotional or manipulative language (e.g. “guaranteed win”)
+- avoid promotional or manipulative language

-Sharing exists to invite others to **view or participate**,
+Sharing exists to **invite**, not to pressure.
-not to pressure or mislead.

 ---

-## On-chain truth as the only source
+## On-chain truth as the only authority

-All displayed data comes from:
+All meaningful data ultimately comes from:
 - direct on-chain reads
 - verified contract events
-- deterministic derivations (e.g. countdown from deadline)
+- deterministic derivations (e.g. countdowns)

 The frontend:
 - does not simulate outcomes
-- does not invent progress
+- does not invent activity
-- does not fabricate activity
+- does not fabricate progress

-If the chain state is unknown, the UI should say so.
+If state is unknown or pending, the UI should say so.

 ---

-### Network & chain safety
+## Network & chain safety

 The frontend must detect the currently connected network.

 If the user is **not connected to Etherlink**:
 - write actions must be blocked
-- a clear explanation should be shown
+- a clear explanation must be shown
-- the user should be prompted to switch networks
+- the user should be guided to switch

-This prevents transactions from being sent on the wrong chain and avoids fund confusion.
+This prevents accidental transactions on the wrong chain.

 ---

-### Allowance visibility & approvals
+## Allowance visibility & approvals

-Because ticket purchases require USDC approval, the frontend should:
+Because ticket purchases require USDC allowance, the frontend should:

-- clearly display whether a USDC allowance already exists
+- show whether an allowance already exists
-- explain when an approval transaction is required
+- explain when an approval step is required
-- distinguish clearly between:
+- clearly separate:
-  - “Approve USDC”
+  - allowing coins
-  - “Buy tickets”
+  - buying tickets

-Approval visibility exists to reduce confusion and build trust.
-The frontend must not silently request approvals.
+The frontend must never silently request approvals.

 ---

-### Transparency fields shown in the UI
+## Transparency fields shown in the UI

-To improve trust and reduce support requests, the frontend should surface key configuration fields directly from on-chain contracts.
+To reduce confusion and support requests, the frontend should surface important on-chain configuration.

-#### On the Create page (read from the factory / deployer)
+### On the Create page (from the factory)

-- `protocolFeePercent`
-- `feeRecipient`
-- `usdc`
+- fee percentage
-- `entropy`
+- fee receiver
-- `entropyProvider`
+- USDC used
+- randomness system and provider

-These values represent the **factory defaults** that will be applied to newly created raffles.
+These represent the defaults applied to newly created raffles.

-#### On raffle cards and raffle details (read from the raffle contract)

-For both active and past raffles, the frontend should display:

-- `protocolFeePercent`
-- `feeRecipient`
-- `deployer`

-All addresses shown in the UI should link to the **Etherlink explorer**.

 ---

-### Winner visibility for settled raffles
+### On raffle cards and raffle details

-For transparency, once a raffle is **Settled/Completed**, the frontend should display:
+For active and past raffles, the frontend should display:
-- the winning address (or truncated address)
-- the prize amount (USDC)
-- a link to the transaction or explorer view that proves settlement (when available)

-For raffles shown in “expired” / “past” lists, the raffle card should display the winner when the on-chain state indicates the raffle is settled.

-If a raffle is **Cancelled**, the UI must clearly indicate cancellation and refund availability instead of showing a winner.

-The frontend must not display a winner for raffles that are still **Open** or **Drawing**.
+- fee percentage
+- fee receiver
+- deployer

+Addresses should link to an Etherlink proof view.

 ---

-### Fee transparency & previews

-Before submitting any transaction, the frontend should show:
+## Winner visibility for settled raffles

+Once a raffle is **Settled**:
+- show the winning account (truncated)
-- the total USDC cost
+- show the prize amount
-- any required approvals
-- estimated gas fees
+- provide a proof link when available

+For raffles shown in past / expired lists:
-- the entropy fee (when finalizing)
+- display the winner only when settled

-This ensures users understand costs before signing and prevents hidden-fee misunderstandings.
+- display cancellation status clearly when canceled

+The frontend must never show a winner for raffles that are **Open** or **Drawing**.

 ---

+## Fee transparency & previews

+Before any action, the frontend should show:
+- total USDC cost
+- required approvals
+- estimated energy cost
+- randomness fee (when finalizing)

+Costs must never be hidden or implied.

+---

 ## No custody, no authority

 The frontend:
-- never takes custody of funds
+- never holds user funds
 - cannot block withdrawals
 - cannot change raffle rules
-- cannot change winners
+- cannot influence winners

-All authority resides in smart contracts.
+All authority resides in on-chain contracts.

 ---